ltrujello/ltrujello.github.io/docs/posts/vanishing_gradients.md

 This is a problem was identified by many researchers in the 1990s.

 Using our work in the previous section, we can mathematically explain why the gradients vanish for BPTT by finding a closed form solution the above recurrence relation.
+To do this, we expand the recurrence relation we derived.

 ### $\delta^{T}_j$
 Since $\delta^{T+1}_j=0$ for all possible $j$, we have that